Are you intentionally modeling behavior for older students? Modeling positive behavior can be an important piece of classroom management.

 Of course, I would never advocate accepting dangerous behavior.
 With disagreements or squabbles, modeling kindness has been effective in my classroom management.

 Years ago when I reflected on the importance of modeling behavior for older students, I started with intentional efforts.
-I knew that as adults, showing kindness to others would help them, sometimes more than brains.
-I wanted them to own a bigger picture for life, one that was safe and healthy.
+I knew that as adults, showing kindness to others would help them, sometimes more than content knowledge.
+Furthermore, I wanted them to own a bigger picture for life, one that was safe and healthy.
 I sought ways to incorporate discussions and modeled behavior into my everyday teaching.